karm435/receiptly.github.io/_pages/faqs.md

 <br>

 ## How do I delete a receipt?
-You can navigate to All receipts page and can swipe to delete a receipt.
+You can navigate to category details and receipts page and can swipe to delete a receipt.
 <br>

-## How do I create/delete a store?
+## How do I create/delete a category?
-On iOS you can while creating a receipt, when you navigate to store page, you can create a new store or swipe to delete an existing store. on iPadOS you can navigate to stores tab and create a store.
+- While creating a receipt, when you navigate to category page, you can create a new category or swipe to delete an existing category.
+- Navigate to More tab and then Cagetories and manage your categeries.
 <br>

 ## How do I create/delete a tag?